 Below are some trends to keep in mind during your hiring process:

-Open roles for learning and development managers are expected to grow by 11 percent by 2026.
+Open roles for learning and development managers are expected to grow by seven percent by 2029.

 Learning and development managers are now considered critical to a company's growth, since continuing education and ongoing training are now requirements for advancement in many roles.

 A candidate with experience developing training programs across multiple platforms will become more competitive as the industry continues to lean into new technology.

 Locate qualified candidates where they are, don't make them find you.
 Start by seeking internal referrals — after all, they were strong enough to bring on board, so there's a good chance they know others who will also be a good fit.
 If you find that your company's recruiting efforts are still stalled, consider partnering with a staffing firm that has vetted pools of qualified candidates for your specific need.